qzhang503/proteoQ/README.md

 The tool currently processes the peptide spectrum matches (PSM) tables from [Mascot](https://http://www.matrixscience.com/) searches for 6-, 10- or 11-plex TMT experiments.
-Peptide and protein results are then produced with users' selection of parameters in data filtration, alignment and normalization.
-The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating 'wrappers' around published R functions.
+Peptide and protein results are then produced with users’ selection of parameters in data filtration, alignment and normalization.
+The package further offers a suite of tools and functionalities in statistics, informatics and data visualization by creating ‘wrappers’ around published R functions.

 Installation
 ------------

-To install this package, start R (version "3.6") and enter:
+To install this package, start R (version “3.6”) and enter:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))